JoryHogeveen/view-admin-as/readme.txt

 *	Add, edit or delete roles
 *	Grant and/or add capabilities to roles
+*	Rename roles
 *	Clone roles
 *	Update role capabilities from current view

+*Note: Changes made with the Role Manager are permanent!*

 = Compatibility & Integrations =